mckinsey/vizro/vizro-ai/docs/pages/user-guides/run-vizro-ai-dashboard.md

 ## Retrieve the Python code of the dashboard

-To illustrate the process, lets re-use the example provided above.
+To illustrate the process, lets use the example above.

 Like the `VizroAI.plot` method, in order to produce more comprehensive output we need to set `return_elements=True`. `return_elements` is a boolean (by default `False`) which determines the return type of `VizroAI.dashboard`.